mihirasaraswati/gdxleaf/about.md

 It does not include Traumatic Injury Protection Under Servicemembers' Group Life Insurance, Family Servicemembers' Group Life Insurance, or Servicemembers' Group Life Insurance.
 The RO&IC provides OPP with monthly extracts of payments to recipients by zip code for the purposes of aggregating these monthly payments by state, county, and Congressional District.

-## GDX Variable Excluded from the Map
+## GDX Variables Excluded from the Map

 The GDX variables listed below have been excluded from the map because they are not distributed by Veteran residences.
 The county estimates are in fact the VA location where the expenditure was processed.
 The Total Expenditure variable is also not included because it is the sum of all the expenditures including those that are not in terms of Veteran residences and will lead to inequitable comparisons.